-What LPWS is
+What LPWS Is

-It begins from a simple observation: not everything of real value is visible in price, ownership, or output alone.
+It begins from a simple observation: not everything of real value is visible in price, ownership or output alone.

-Some forms of value appear through care, protection, presence, preparation, attention, direction, and the quiet work that helps life, people, or processes hold together.
+Some forms of value appear through care, protection, presence, preparation, attention, direction and the quiet work that helps life, people or processes hold together.

-LPWS exists to approach that wider field of value with more clarity, context, and responsibility.
+LPWS exists to approach that wider field of value with more clarity, context and responsibility.

 Introduction